 The only conditions and warranties which are binding on the Supplier in respect of:

 (1) the state, quality or condition of the Goods and Services supplied by it to the Customer; and/or

 (2) advice, recommendation(s), information or services supplied by it or its Personnel to the Customer regarding the Goods and Services, their use and application;

-are those imposed and required to be binding by statute (including the Australian Consumer Law).
+are those set out in clauses 19.1 and 21.1 or imposed and required to be binding by statute (including the Australian Consumer Law).

 14.2 - Limitation on Liability